AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 [Portrait Picture](https://github.com/AlwaysExtreme/root9b/blob/master/Portfolio-Photo1.jpg)

 My name is **Mitchell Luke Tuck**.
 I’m currently in my **2nd year** of university studying a **Bachelor of Science in Information Technology, Diploma of Information Technology Professional Practice, majoring in Networking & Cybersecurity**.
 I have previously studied an **Advanced Diploma of Network Security** at the Australian Careers Business College where I excelled in my course not only coming first but also awarded student of the year for my efforts.

-I have a deep passion for technology, security and helping people, with these three passions I’ve come to realise how important the Cyber Security industry is as we’re in a world being rapidly digitalised, with a boom in black hat hacking and foreign enemy states using cyberspace as a method of attack, we’re falling behind in security at the cost of the end users.
+I have a deep passion for technology, security and helping people; with these three passions I’ve come to realise how important the Cyber Security industry is.
+We are in a world being rapidly digitalised, with a boom in black hat hacking and foreign enemy states using cyberspace as a method of attack, we’re falling behind in security at the cost of the end users.

 ___
 # LEARNING CONTRACT